The characters of Super Robot Monkey Team Hyperforce Go!.

 The Dark Ones

 A legion of trans-dimensional demons.
-They are the spawn of a malevolent force with the intention to erase all life from the universe.
+They are the spawn and the servants of a malevolent force with the intention to erase the existence itself.

 - Eldritch Abomination: Just look at them!